When you get married, life changes in unexpected ways.

 Married couples or live-in partners often share financial responsibilities, like a mortgage, a co-signed loan, or a joint bank account.
 If you pass away unexpectedly, the burden of these shared expenses will fall on the shoulders of your spouse or partner — unless you have life insurance.

-Life insurance is a financial lifeline for your dependents if the unthinkable happens, providing them with enough funds to live comfortably.
-They can use the death benefit amount to cover everyday living expenses, pay off a mortgage, or take care of education costs.
+Life insurance coverage is a financial lifeline for your dependents if the unthinkable happens, providing them with enough funds to live comfortably.
+They can use the death benefit amount from life insurance to cover everyday living expenses, pay off a mortgage, or take care of education costs.

 You would not want those closest to you to experience a financial hardship in addition to the tragedy of losing a loved one.
-In this scenario, financial hardship is easily preventable.
+In this scenario, financial hardship is easily preventable with life insurance.

 When to Buy Life Insurance as a Couple